Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

 Generating Responses by Referencing Only Knowledge (Not Using AI’s Built-in Knowledge)

-When using the “Generative response” node with default settings, “Allow use of AI’s built-in knowledge” is turned ON, so it can answer questions even if the information isn’t in your knowledge base.
+When using the “Generative answers” node with default settings, “Allow use of AI’s built-in knowledge” is turned ON, so it can answer questions even if the information isn’t in your knowledge base.

 Screenshot showing the Allow use of AI's built-in knowledge option turned on